cdaidone/ihsa_search/README.md

 My solution is to allow users to search by standard geographic region in the United States: Northeast, South, West, and Midwest.
 Once a region is selected, users can then select the states listed within each region and reveal the teams and their respective coaches within the state selected.

-This app was built using HTML, CSS, Javascript, Python, Flask, Bootstrap, and BeautifulSoup.
+This app was built using HTML, CSS, JavaScript, Python, Flask, Bootstrap, and BeautifulSoup.
 The database of teams and their relevant information was collected via web scraping.

 For reference, IHSA website: http://www.ihsainc.com